collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Open an issue | Can only do in browser | N/A
 Open a pull request | Can only do in browser | N/A

-Browser and Local Graphic

 Committing changes in browser versus locally
 * Can do many things in the browser (example: patch)
 * Some changes can be made and committed in the browser, some cannot
-* Example: renaming or moving an image file cannot be done in the browser (perhaps drag and drop)

 * Some things can be done in both browser or command line, some things only by command line locally.

+Running code
 * Will need to run code locally to view changes, unless dealing with gh-pages and HTML, CSS, JavaScript, or Jekyll

-Can delete branches under the branches tab or in the closed pull request page, or by command line
+Create, add, rename, move file
+Can create, add, rename, move file in browser or from command line (images are an exception)

+Branches
-Can create, add, rename, move file in browser or from command line (images are an exception) Can make a branch by command line or in the browser Images can be drag and drop/upload, but can't rename or move in browser Creating and deleting branches within your repository- branch selector menu, click  NUMBER branches to delete Viewing branches in your repository- branches tab, can delete, change default Create a branch by command line or in the browser below the commit message field.
+Can create a branch by command line or in the browser below the commit message field.
+Viewing branches in your repository- branches tab, can delete, change default Creating and deleting branches within your repository- branch selector menu, click  NUMBER branches to delete Can delete branches under the branches tab or in the closed pull request page, or by command line

+Images
+Images can be drag and drop/upload, but can't rename or move in browser
+* Example: renaming or moving an image file cannot be done in the browser (perhaps drag and drop)

 * How/where do you create a user account or organization
 * Understand/take tour of the parts of a user account and organization